sysops-notes/sysops-notes.github.io/sections/monitor_audit_performance.md

 * Trigger notification on any metric
 * Alarms can go to Auto Scaling, EC2 Actions, SNS notifications
+* Alarms exist only in the region in which they are created.
+* Alarm actions must reside in the same region as the alarm
+* Alarm history is available for the last 14 days.
 * Various options (sampling, %, min, max, etc...)
 * Alarm states
 	* `OK`